ProvenanceAnalytics/kairos/DARPA/README.md

 2. Refer to the [database settings](docs/database.md).
 Follow the instructions in the CADETS E3 section and create the database for it.

 3. Open the config.py in the CADETS_E3 folder, set the variable ```raw_dir``` as the absolute path of the folder where your raw CADETS E3 data is.
+In addition, change the database-related variables (e.g. username, password, etc.) based on your database configurations.

 4. Run the Kairos pipeline based on the following scripts
 ```commandline